cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 order to be as functional and usable as possible:

 -   A simple and intuitive UI/UX to make booking as straight-forward as possible for everyone.
--   Full authentication flow with username/password and social login (e.g. Google).
+-   Full authentication flow with username/password as well as social login (e.g. Google).
 Sign-up had to be restricted in some way to prevent unwanted sign-ups.
 -   A page for showing all future bookings planned in.
 This would be in a list format ordered chronologically and also in a calendar format.
-This would help family members have some visibility of who is staying over and when, and when there is availability for booking a stay.
+This would help family members have some visibility of who is staying over and when, and when there is availability for making a new booking.
--   A page showing all booking specific for the logged in user along with a form for booking a new stay.
-The form would have basic validation in place and would allow the user to select the dates using a calendar.
+-   A page showing all future bookings made by the logged-in user, along with a form for making a new booking.
+The form would have basic validation in place and would allow the user to select the check-in and check-out dates using a calendar.
     The form should not allow duplicate bookings to be made.
 -   An email confirmation to be sent out on successful booking.
 -   Bookings should be able to be deleted.
 Users can delete their own bookings but not others'.